chocolatey/docs/input/en-us/create/create-packages.md

 > :memo: **NOTE**
 >
-> If you are using a Semver dash in your package version (such as 1.0.0-beta), you will need to use the `-pre` switch or else you will get *Unable to find package* errors from `choco install`.
+> If you are using a Semver dash in your package version (such as 1.0.0-beta), you will need to use the `--pre` switch or else you will get *Unable to find package* errors from `choco install`.
 You can also specify `-version 1.0.0-beta` to try to install that exact version.

 `.` points to the current directory.
 You can specify multiple directories separated by a semicolon;